 ↓ 08 – BurnInTest | Windows | Linux

-Using BurnInTest you can actually test whether your USB flash drive has the amount of storage it claims or not, and test the ability of the drive to store and retieve data without corruption.
+Using BurnInTest you can actually test whether your USB flash drive has the amount of storage it claims or not, and test the ability of the drive to store and retrieve data without corruption.
 BurnInTest can be used to write, read and verify large amounts of data to and from the drive, detecting oversize capacity and poor quality drives in the process.
-This process assume you already have a licensed version of the the BurnInTest software.
-(You can use the eval edition of BurnInTest, but the eval edition is limited to 15min runs which might not be not run long enough to test large drives)
+This process assumes you already have a licensed version of the BurnInTest software.
+(You can use the eval edition of BurnInTest, but the evaluation edition is limited to 15min runs which might not be not run long enough to test large drives)

 ↓ 09 – F3 Fight Flash Fraud | macOS | Linux

-f3 is a simple tool that tests flash cards capacity and performance to see if they live up to claimed specifications. f3probe is the fastest way to identify fake drives and their real sizes. f3fix enables users to use the real capacity of fake drives without losing data. f3brew helps developers to infer how fake drives work. f3probe, f3fix, and f3brew currently runs only on Linux.
+f3 is a simple tool that tests flashcards capacity and performance to see if they live up to claimed specifications. f3probe is the fastest way to identify fake drives and their real sizes. f3fix enables users to use the real capacity of fake drives without losing data. f3brew helps developers to infer how fake drives work. f3probe, f3fix, and f3brew currently run only on Linux.

 ↓ 10 – CapacityTester | Linux